FBoucher/stream-projects/Streams/2020-05-29-Stream100-Updating-all-dependencies-of-AzUrlShortener-Are-we-ready-for-v0-5.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is upgrading all the dependencies in the project AzUrlShortener base on the recommendation of the application Dependabot.
+Then he will wrap al those last changes to publish the version 0.5!
+Finishing the stream by testing a chart library named ChartJs.Blazor to create bar chart and display the clicks timeline statistic.

 📺 - Twitch archive - stream no.